 He added that more than 7,895 houses they were damaged in Port Heads, Waspam, Rose, Siuna, Peacefulness and Jinotega.
 Also, there are some 36,000 people affected in these areas, besides the 15,000 that are living in the hurricane shelters.

 According to the military chief, they are already trying to repair damaged structures, the water main for drinking water, bridges and highways.
-Those affected by the hurricane urgently need blankets, water, medications and food.
+Those affected by the hurricane urgently need blankets, water, medications and food.felix

 Labels: Culture, Environment, Latin America, Nicaragua, Social Justice